baileyherms/ucr-cs100/textbook/C++/boost/data-structures.md

 Begin with an example then explain it
 --->
 Uses library `<boost/optional.hpp>` and allows for optional return types.
-This is done because optional initializes a variable as empty but allows for a possible type change later.
+This is done because Boost.Optional initializes a variable as empty but allows for a possible type change later.
 This can be useful to use if you want to check if a function returns a valid value.

 <!---